-The two most common types of real estate ownership are "Condominium" and "Fee Simple".
-Here are the specific definitions for each:
+The two most common types of real estate ownership are "condominium" and "fee simple."
+Here are the specific definitions for each.

 The seller owns the interior of a unit but shares an ownership interest in the land and common areas with other owners in the building.